tunmsk/nextgen-facebook/readme.txt

 * **Bugfixes**
 	* *None*
 * **Developer Notes**
-	* Added 'og_type_mt' to the config array to add pre-defined Open Graph meta tag names for each type (article, product, etc.).
+	* Added 'og_type_mt' to the config array to add pre-defined Open Graph meta tag names for custom post types (article, book, music.album, product, etc.).
 	* Added a filter_single_mt() method to the NgfbHead class to optionally filter each meta tag value.
 The filter hooks ('ngfb_meta_property_article:tag_content' for example) can return a string or an array of values.
 The NGFB_FILTER_SINGLE_TAGS constant must be defined as true to enable filtering of individual meta tag values.

 = Version 8.13.1 (2015/10/28) =